Supply Chain Process Design using the Queueing Theory

 Optimal Solution using Queuing Theory

-The Queueing Theory can be defined as the science of studying waiting time using advanced mathematical concepts.
+Queueing theory is the study of waiting times using advanced mathematical concepts.

-If you want to learn more about it, I strongly advise you to have a look at the book Supply Chain Science written by Wallace J. Hopp.
+If you want to learn more about it, I strongly recommend Supply Chain Science, written by Wallace J. Hopp.

 Introduction to Process Analysis